HOUSE RULES & REGULATIONS

 B. All waste must be removed by the contractor and NOT placed in the condominiums trash.

-C. Nassau House will deduct from the deposit any costs incurred for cleaning, damage, and waste removal or violation fees.
-Should the violations exceed the deposit, the owner will be assessed and a statement of charges will be rendered
+C. Nassau House will deduct from the deposit any costs incurred for cleaning, damage, and waste removal or violation fees at the rate of $100 per incident..
+Should the violations exceed the deposit, the owner will be assessed and a statement of charges will be rendered.
+Deposit or balance will be returned upon receipt of final permit approval.

 D. Elevator pads are required for delivery and removal of all supplies, work materials and large tools.
 The owner must inform the office when the pads are required and a deposit of $100 presented to the office.
 If not removed by 7 PM the BOD will have them removed at owner’s expense (See Rule X., C)